-Since making this slow baked version in one of the loveliest kitchens I’ve had the honour of cooking in, while living in Brixton with Zoe three years ago, rice pudding is the sweet I produce most often, with varying flavourings.
-I’m fairly sure that the first one was for a big get together of extended Brixton family to watch the World Cup Final, and it made a big impression on me.
+Since making this slow baked version in one of the loveliest kitchens I’ve had the honour of cooking in, while living in Brixton with Zoe in three years ago, rice pudding is the sweet I produce most often, with varying flavourings.
+I’m fairly sure that the first one was for a get together of extended Brixton family to watch the World Cup Final, and it made a big impression on me.

 You really can flavour this with almost anything that takes your fancy: cinnamon, nutmeg, rosewater, orange blossom water, cardamon, orange zest, saffron, pistachios, a combination of these, or none at all.
 The slow-bake gives it caramelised crust to the top and a certain drama to its presentation, as it emerges puffed-up and golden brown from the oven.